 How hellish could it be after the horrors of Syria?
-Until Ahmad got to Germany, he could never fathom the warnings from these lucky Syrians in Europe.

 We began to speak regularly over Skype, about Syria, about Germany.
 It was October 2015, and refugees were rarely away from the headlines: overloaded boats capsizing in the Mediterranean, vast columns of people walking down Greek highways.
 In the right-wing tabloids, there were tales of mass invasion and terrorist infiltration.
 In the liberal media, stories of individual quests: grueling journeys from horror toward safety.
 In most of them, the curtain fell on the moment of arrival, a safe haven and the tentative hope of a fresh start.
 I wanted to understand what life was like after the journey’s end.